hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 ## H﻿ow to deploy your own backend...

-A﻿s explained in the previous article, the project is split into multiple repositories from an architectural and public / private aspects.
-The architecture is divided between frontend and backend and the project admin will decide whether  he is willing to develop and propose public only content to the participants or add some propriatory and private content.
+A﻿s explained in the previous [article](https://developer.hpe.com/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure/), the project is split into multiple repositories from an architectural and public / private aspects.
+The architecture is divided between frontend and backend and the project admin will decide whether  he is willing to develop and propose public only content to the participants or add some proprietary and private content.

 I﻿ will start with the simpliest scenario: A public only approach.
 Then we will dive into the specificties related the private approach.